Virginia Libraries Outcomes Report 2019-2020 (E-rate Funding Year 2020-2021)

-The E-Rate program was created out of the Telecommunications Act of 1996.
-It is intended to provide discounts on telecommunications services, Internet access, and internal connections to libraries and schools.
+Created out of the Telecommunications Act of 1996, the E-rate Program is intended to provide discounts on telecommunications services, internet access, and internal connections to libraries and schools.
+The “E” stands for Education.
 The program is administered by the Schools and Libraries Division, which is a part of the Universal Service Administrative Company, on behalf of the Federal Communications Commission.
-The “E” stands for Education.

 Library of Virginia